CAT #: 91210069

 When analyzing the somatic hypermutation status of samples, the bioinformatics software will provide the mutation rate based upon the percent mismatch of the clonal amplicons as compared to germline reference genes, a prediction of whether the protein translation would be in or out of frame, a prediction of whether mutations or gene rearrangements result in a pre-mature stop codon, and the percentage of VH gene coverage for the region targeted by the assay.

-- The minimum input quantity is 50 ng of high-quality DNA (5 mL of sample DNA at a minimum concentration of 10 ng/µL).
+- The minimum input quantity is 50 ng of high-quality DNA.

 - This assay tests extracted and purified genomic DNA.
 DNA must be quantified with a method specific for double-stranded DNA (dsDNA) and be free of PCR inhibitors.